 E32: When you try to save a new file that does not yet have a name, you will get error E32: No file name; see below for supplying a file name.

-E212: When you try to save to a file that you truly cannot change (because you do not have the permission or the file name is invalid, for instance), Vim returns error E212: Can’t open file for writing even with the:w!
+E212: When you try to save to a file that you truly cannot change (because you do not have the permission or the file name is invalid, for instance), Vim returns error E212: Can’t open file for writing even with the:w!command.

 Save a Copy with a Different (or New) File Name